 LLMNR messages use a similar format to

-this multicast address is scoped to prevent a multicast enabler router
+the multicast address, this multicast address is scoped to prevent a

-from forwarding the request outside the requestor subnet.
+multicast enabler router from forwarding the request outside the

-If a host on the subnet is authoritative for the request name
+requestor subnet.
+If a host on the subnet is authoritative for the

-for name resolution as if he knew the requested name.
+an authoritative source for name resolution as if he knew the requested

 Here the attacker can use tools like